 Arduino projects for kids are a fun, engaging way to get involved in the world of electronics.
 Arduino Uno is a popular open-source development board used to develop electronic projects and prototypes in an easy way, so it's a great place to begin.

-Today, we're going to reveal some of the easiest do-it-yourself Arduino Uno projects for beginners to educate and inspire your child to make awesome things!
+Today, we're going to reveal some of the easiest do-it-yourself Arduino Uno projects for beginners to educate and inspire you and your child to make awesome things!
 These projects will help you grasp fundamentals about the Arduino microcontroller, and may inspire you to learn more about this versatile platform.

 There are a lot of beginner kits that include an Arduino board and some basic components such as sensors, breadboard, potentiometer, push-button, LEDs, Jumper Wires, and motors.
 All the projects mentioned below use most of these basic components.